 Built in the 1800’s as a poor house, this building now houses the Institute of Puerto Rican Culture.
 There are exhibits and galleries offering a collection of artifacts such as pottery and stone tools that predate European colonization.
 There is also a recreation of a Taíno village.

 This is the second oldest church in the Americas.
 It was the worship place of Ponce de Leon’s family and his original burial place before his remains were moved to the Catedral de San Juan.
-The church is undergoing renovation.
+Renovation was recently completed in 2022.
 There is a bilingual exhibit detailing the archeological discoveries that have been made since the renovation process began.

 Originally built as the home of Puerto Rico’s first representative to the Spanish court, this house is now the headquarters for Puerto Rico’s Conservation Trust.
 There are interactive exhibits on the island’s environmental issues and a documentary that runs in both Spanish and English.